 Tensions between Britain and China were high.
 After failed negotiations and escalating skirmishes, the British fired on the walled city of Canton in 1840, so beginning the first of the two armed conflicts known as the Opium Wars.
 China lost both, and in the ensuing negotiations, Britain was granted sovereign rule over Hong Kong for the next 156 years.

+Across this tumultuous period, the commodity that started it all went through some big changes.
+Tea transformed as it passed hands from Chinese merchants to British gentry, back to Hong Kong locals.
+The first big innovation was the shift from green to black.
+Both types of tea come from the same leaf, but black tea is fermented, giving it a stronger flavour and also increasing its shelf-life – perfect for shipping long distances.
+Before long, black tea overtook green in popularity in Britain.
 To balance out the bitterness of black tea, some Brits began adding milk and sugar – though the rationale behind this was beyond improving the flavour.
 In the case of milk, people would pour it into the cup before the tea to prevent weak china cracking under the boiled water.
 Others have suggested that unscrupulous bosses would add milk to their workers’ tea to make the drink cool down quicker, thus reducing break times.

 As for the addition of sugar, it was a status flex.
 Tea was initially consumed by the upper classes, so it only made sense to combine it with sugar, another ostentatious luxury at the time.
 Hosts would allow guests to add their own sugar to their drink, flaunting their wealth for all to see.
 All this tea decadence culminated with Anna Russel, the seventh Duchess of Bedford.
 To stave off hunger pangs before dinner, she would order a mini meal to be served to her boudoir in secret, consisting of tea, bread, butter, cakes, biscuits, scones and other niceties.
 When exposed, she was not ridiculed as feared, but instead her practise caught on and became known as afternoon tea.